-Year 3: How far can you throw your shadow?
+Year 3: What can you find out about shadows?

 KS2 Science (Y3 Light)

 - recognise that they need light in order to see things and that dark is the absence of light - notice that light is reflected from surfaces - recognise that light from the Sun can be dangerous and that there are ways to protect their eyes - recognise that shadows are formed when the light from a light source is blocked by a solid object - find patterns in the way that the size of shadows change.